ianepperson/filestorage/README.md

 ### Handlers

 All handlers are subclasses of the [StorageHandler](#storagehandler) class.
-These are importable via the `handlers` sub-package.
+These can be imported via the `handlers` sub-package.
 For example:

 ```python
 from filestorage.handlers import LocalFileHandler